aws-neuron/aws-neuron-sdk/docs/neuron-tools/README.md

 The above output is taken from an Inf1.6xlarge instance.
 - PCI BDF           ->  PCI Bus Device Function (BDF) ID of the device.
 - LOGICAL ID        ->  Logical ID assigned to the device.
 This id can be used when configuring multiple runtime to use different devices.
-- NEURON CORES      ->  Number of Neuron Cores present in the accelarator.
+- NEURON CORES      ->  Number of NeuronCores present in the NeuronDevice.
-- CONNECTED TO      ->  Shows other acclearators connected to this accelarator through PCIe link.
+- CONNECTED TO      ->  Shows other NeuronDevices connected to this NeuronDevice.
 (Only connected devices can be used in a neuron core group(NCG) configuration.)
-- RUNTIME ADDRESS   ->  Shows address of runtime process using this device.
+- RUNTIME ADDRESS   ->  Shows address of runtime process using this NeuronDevice.
-- RUNTIME PID       ->  Shows process id of runtime process using this device.
+- RUNTIME PID       ->  Shows process id of runtime process using this NeuronDevice.
-- RUNTIME VERSION   ->  Shows version of runtime process using this device.
+- RUNTIME VERSION   ->  Shows version of runtime process using this NeuronDevice.

 # NeuronCore Groups
 Multiple NeuronCores(NC) can be combined to form a NeuronCore Group (NCG).